Skip to main content

 .
 You have the option to use two types of editors: text and markdown.

-By default, the text editor is selected; to use markdown formatting, check the checkbox:
+By default, the text editor is selected; to use markdown formatting, select:

 Markdown